How to Recover Deleted Table Records in SQL Server?

 SELECT * from Employee

-Method 2 ?
-Using SQL Recovery Software
+Method 2 – Use a MS SQL Database Recovery Software

-Steps to Recover Deleted Table Records using Stellar Repair for MS SQL
+Steps to Recover Deleted Table Records using Stellar Repair for MS SQL:

 Watch the complete working process of the SQL Recovery software: